CRITRIC ACID

 Pure water is given the number 7 - right in the middle of the scale - because it contains an equal number of acidic and basic ions and is therefore neutral.
 As the alkalinity of a solution increases, the pH value goes up; as the acidity increases, the pH goes down.
 Each step represents an increase or decrease by a factor of ten.

 On this scale, the most acid substance is hydrochloric acid, which, in proper concentration, is rated at 0, or ten million times as acid as water.
 At the other end of the scale is a solution of sodium hydroxide, rated at 14, or 10 million times as alkaline as water.
 Solutions of other substances take their places in between.
+PH value |

-Relative Acidity
+Relative Acidity Or Alkalinity

 0 acidity